peterKaleta/peter-230818/README.md

 ## Techstack
 - general: docker, eslint, yarn
-- client: react, redux, thunk, react-bootstrap, jest,
+- client: react, redux, thunk, react-bootstrap, jest, Immutable
-- serverside: express,
+- serverside: express, multer

 ### Implementation notes
 - I've based the solution loosely on a couple of modern boilerplates but almost everything was coded by hand